 3. Communicate with your partner

 When talking about communication, it does not simply refer to talking to your partner.
-If you are still wondering about how to survive a bad marriage without a divorce, work on building a solid communication with your spouse.
+If you are still wondering how to survive a bad marriage without a divorce, build solid communication with your spouse.

 Communication means connecting to your partner on a spiritual level.
-From sharing secrets and peacefully talking about issues and solving them, to talking about neutral things and being intimate in order to maintain a healthy balance is all that communication means.
+From sharing secrets and peacefully talking about issues and solving them to talking about neutral things without arguments is all that communication means.

 While living in a bad marriage, it is very important to handle one issue at a time in order to survive and thrive without a divorce.
-This is because sometimes things are too complicated that it gets very hard to deal with all the issues at once.
+This is because sometimes things are too complicated that it gets tough to deal with all the issues at once.

-Furthermore, doing so can also lead to the worsening of the situation help you to survive a bad marriage without a divorce.
+Doing so can prevent the worsening of the situation and help you to survive a bad marriage without a divorce.

-This, even though might take more time, but is surely worth the while!
+This, even though it might take more time, is surely worth your while!